 Accessing a recently created fetch_email_contact API using postman

 - To access a recently created fetch_email_contact API using postman, you should use the below.

-To conclude, we saw how the API Designer tool allows you to write custom REST APIs and use them internally and in other applications to consume CRM data seamlessly.
-For any other queries, please send an email to email@example.com.
-Sign up for the developer edition here.
+For any other queries, please send an email to [email protected] Sign up for the developer edition here.